alancapellao/finances-control/README.md

 # Finances Control

-Financial Control is a valuable tool that can help users manage their money effectively.
+Finances Control is a valuable tool that can help users manage their money effectively.
 With its help, you can track your expenses and monitor your finances in real time.

 Developed with PHP and MySQL.